 - Develop partnerships between schools and/or classrooms, and/or between classrooms and business/industry and community partners

-The grant application process requires teachers to focus on a few specific goal areas, while promoting the opportunity to be creative and innovative.
+The grant application process requires teachers to focus on a few specific goal areas with measurable, while promoting the opportunity to be creative and innovative.

 - There must be a sign-off from a building administrator in support of the effort described in the proposal.